trenthuber/cbs/README.md

 ### Preprocessing

-Before you include `cbs.c` it is important you define the `CFLAGS` and `LFLAGS` macros. `CFLAGS` gets passed to the C compiler and `LFLAGS` gets passed to the linker.
+Before you include `cbs.c` it is important you define the `CFLAGS` and `LFLAGS` macros. `CFLAGS` gets passed to the compiler and `LFLAGS` gets passed to the linker.
 If you have no use for one or both of the flags, then they must be left as empty strings.
 Any flags you want to pass to the compiler or linker must be written as a comma separated list of C strings with no trailing comma, for example:

 ```c
 #define CFLAGS "-Ifoo/", "-Ibar/", "-Dbaz"